virbula/proxmox-backup/docs/technical-overview.rst

 When uploading an index, the client first has to read the source data, chunk it and send the data as chunks with their identifying checksum to the server.
+When using the :ref:`change detection mode <change_detection_mode>` payload chunks for unchanged files are reused from the previous snapshot, thereby not reading the source data again.

 If there is a previous Snapshot in the backup group, the client can first download the chunk list of the previous Snapshot.
 If it detects a chunk that